natebarksdale/natebarksdale.github.io/output/2018-07-10-the-neurostimulation-of-belief-the-role-of-cognitive-inhibition-and-the-right-inferior-frontal-gyrus-in-the-endorsement-of-supernatural-beliefs.md

 coordinates: [51.5074, -0.1278]
 ---

-For the John Templeton Foundation, I wrote about the intriguing intersection of neurostimulation and supernatural belief.
+For the John Templeton Foundation, I wrote about the intersection of neurostimulation and supernatural belief.

 > One of the Enlightenment’s key legacies has been the rise of a secular, even atheistic, approach to human reason, in which belief in the supernatural is seen as distinct from and often antithetical to rational thought.
 Over the past decade, a number of scientific studies have been published supporting the so-called Intuitive Belief Hypothesis, which associates intuitive thinking styles with religious belief — some even suggesting that priming people to think more analytically suppresses their supernatural beliefs.
 >